 Snowden, of course, in his privileged position, can talk about the bourgeois media from afar.
 He claims that there is a “changing nature of the public’s relationship to media” with the media “strong” but less willing to “use that sort of power and influence because of its increasing commercialization.”
 He goes on to say that back in the past, the media culture assured that media was “intended to be a public service” but now that is lost because of “the 24-hour news cycle.”
 This “observation” fundamentally misses the role of the bourgeois media in and of itself.
 Snowden by almost acting nostalgic in acting like media in the past served the public is almost in line with the speech by Edward R. Murrow in 1958 saying that television “can teach, it can illuminate; yes, and it can even inspire…[but] only to the extent that humans are determined to use it to those ends.
 Otherwise it is merely wires and lights in a box” which arguably removes the role of television in capitalist society.
 Even if one pushes that aside, it is silly to say there is a “changing nature” of mass media in US society considering that the bourgeois media has always been tied to the profit motive to sell more papers (in the case of newspapers) and garner a bigger audience, while keeping in place the existing capitalist system.

 Worst of all is Snowden’s comments on The New York Times.
-He almost acts aghast that even the Times, which is implies is a paragon of virtue is not challenging the government.
+He almost acts aghast that even the Times, which he implies is a paragon of virtue, is not challenging the government.
 As the Times‘s own media kit shows, their audience is predominantly male, over 35 years old, college graduates, and in a professional/managerial position, along with total expenditures for the audience as a whole in the hundreds of millions.
 If that’s not enough, the International Business Timeshas similar data showing a predominantly male and college graduate audience with differing political perspectives mostly ranging from moderate to liberal.
 Similarly, the International New York Timeshas even more high-level audience with a high percentage in senior management and a household income over $367,000 a year.
 This shows that Times basically has a bourgeois audience to give it “All the News Lies That’s Fit to Print” which shouldn’t surprise anyone.

 Snowden goes on to claim that competition in the media environment means that “institutions are becoming less willing to serve the public to the detriment of themselves.”
 He further adds that this role is “typically exercised through the editors” and that “the distance between allegation and fact, at times, makes all the difference in the world.”
 This “observation” makes a number of assumptions.
 For one, it implies that bourgeois media outlets have a “duty to the public.”
 That is utter crap and he knows it.
 Any capitalist or capitalist business that does not make a profit will go out of business.
 Secondly, his focus on editors is misleading.
 I say this because he NEVER mentions the role of advertisers in determining media content, as even Noam Chomsky has outlined in his Propaganda Model.
 This shows the weakness of his analysis and how it fails to take into account the reality of bourgeois media.